 Treatment for Sarcoidosis

 About 60 to 80 percent of sarcoidosis cases are self-limiting, meaning that they disappear, at least partially, without intervention, usually within 2 to 3 years.
 Often the patient does not even know that they have sarcoidosis.
-About 20 to 30 percent of sarcoidosis patients suffer some permanent damage, usually to the lungs.
+However, about 20 to 30 percent of sarcoidosis patients suffer some permanent damage, usually to the lungs.

 If sarcoidosis does not disappear, it either remains stable or progresses.
 In about 10 to 20 percent of cases, sarcoidosis can be quite severe and cause permanent debilitation.
 In about 5 to 10 percent of cases, it can even be life threatening.